jinaga/jinaga_com/src/content/documents/02-steps/03-server-side-steps/02-jinaga-server.md

 ```

 Jinaga is now serving up data at `http://localhost:8080/jinaga`.
-When you connect the client to that endpoint, it will sync up.
+In the next few steps, you will connect the client to that endpoint.
+When you do, it will sync up.